igaster/laravel-theme/README.md

 ## Building your views

-Whenever you need to link to a local file (image/css/js etc) you can retrieve its path with:
+Whenever you need the url of a local file (image/css/js etc) you can retrieve its path with:

 ```php
 Theme::url('path-to-file')